mulllhausen/analysis.null.place/.source/content/how-does-bitcoin-mining-work/index.md

 I.e. it is all put together in one big string of characters and then hashed once with SHA256, and then that result is hashed with SHA256 again.
-There is a walkthrough of this process in the following annex section; however, the details are really not important in order to understand how bitcoin mining works.
+There is a walkthrough of this process in the following annex section; however, the details are really not important in order to get a high-level understanding of how bitcoin mining works.

 The biggest apparent difference between this mining example and the one in the previous section on hashing is that the test here involves comparing two